Rapids suffer first T20 Blast loss at Somerset

 The visitors made the most of a flat pitch, a fast outfield and some wayward bowling as Chris Cooke top scored with 50 - a knock which included four fours and four sixes - and Colin Ingram contributed 48.

-Sussex could not keep up with the required rate and never looked in the contest, despite a plucky innings from Tom Alsop, who scored 58 from 42 deliveries, and a contribution of 45 from Michael Burgess as the Sharks finished on 187-8.
+Sussex could not keep up with the required rate and never looked in the contest, despite a plucky innings from Tom Alsop, who scored 58 from 42 deliveries, and 45 from Michael Burgess as the Sharks finished on 187-8.

-Middlesex were put in to bat at Bristol and struggled to build meaningful partnerships as they made 139-9 in their 20 overs.
+Batting first, Middlesex struggled to build meaningful partnerships as they made 139-9 in their 20 overs.

-Max Holden contributed a valuable 34 and wicketkeeper Jack Davies ended unbeaten on 46 as Gloucestershire took wickets at regular intervals to keep a lid on things, with Ollie Price (2-18) the pick of the bowlers.
+Max Holden made a valuable 34 and wicketkeeper Jack Davies ended unbeaten on 46 as Gloucestershire took wickets at regular intervals to keep a lid on things, with Ollie Price (2-18) the pick of the bowlers.

-The 21-year-old then top scored with 46 and shared in crucial partnerships of 60 with Miles Hammond and 52 with Zafar Gohar (37 not out) as Gloucestershire chased down a target of 140 with 10 balls to spare to register their second win in three days.
+The 21-year-old Price then top scored with 46 and shared in crucial partnerships of 60 with Miles Hammond and 52 with Zafar Gohar (37*) as Gloucestershire chased down a target of 140 with 10 balls to spare to register their second win in three days.